Giov4n/PythonExploratoryDataAnalysis/README.md

 5. Department names data.

 ## Context
 The files included were part of a project created by Career Foundry that provided me with hands-on experience in using real-world data gathered from Instacart and simulated customer and price data (developed by Career Foundry for the Data Analytics Program).
-With it, I deepened my knowledge of Python and its key libraries like Pandas, Numpy, Matplotlib, and Seaborn.
+With it, I deepened my knowledge of Python and its key libraries like Pandas, Numpy, Scipy, Matplotlib, and Seaborn.

 ## Analysis Deliverables:
 1. Project Management: A project brief document describing management expectations.